Teresa Giudice’s Youngest Daughter, Audriana, Graduates From Fifth Grade In A Drive-Thru Ceremony

 “She’s getting shy,” Teresa said of her daughter.

 From the car, Teresa showed the graduation ceremony.
-Cars drove through a red and white balloon arch as various educators lined the sidewalks.
-A massive congratulations sign adorned the walkway as Teresa narrated the video.
-The reality actress frequently told Audriana how much she loved her.
+Cars drove through a red-and-white balloon arch as various educators lined the sidewalks.
+A massive congratulations sign adorned the walkway as Teresa narrated the video, and she frequently told Audriana how much she loved her.

 When it was Audriana’s turn in line, the soon to be sixth-grader hopped out of the black SUV and took several photos with her teachers.
 Teresa, clearly a proud mom, yelled “congratulations” as Audriana quickly got back into the car.

 Teresa wasn’t the only one to congratulate Audriana.
-Friends, family, and fans were quick to share well wishes with the star’s daughter.
-The Instagram post gained over 22,000 likes in a short time.
-Almost two hundred fans took to the comments to simply write “congrats.”
+Friends, family, and fans were quick to share well-wishes with the star’s daughter.
+The Instagram post in question gained over 22,000 likes in a short time, and nearly 200 fans took to the comments section to express their congratulations.

 “Congrats my beautiful girl,” Audriana’s aunt and Teresa’s co-star, Melissa Gorga, commented.